Rambo (franchise): Cultural impact

 Among the Kamula of Wawoi Falls in Western Province, Papua New Guinea, Rambo was very popular in the late 1990s.
 His figure was imported into local legends.
-For example, Rambo is rumored to have de-escalated the Bougainville conflict.
-Rambo is also said to have had sex with the daughter of Queen Elizabeth II.
-When threatened with execution, a Papua New Guinea lawyer pleaded in his favor, so Rambo promised to help Papua New Guinea in the Third World War.

 Music

-Soundtracks

 The original scores for the first three films were composed and conducted by Jerry Goldsmith.
 The music from the first and second films was performed by the National Philharmonic Orchestra and the music from the third by the Hungarian State Opera Orchestra.
 Goldsmith's main theme for Rambo was the basis for the end title song "It's a Long Road", performed by Dan Hill, part of the First Blood soundtrack.

 Home media

 All five existing films in the Rambo franchise are available from Lionsgate by virtue of the studio's output deal with StudioCanal (the company that currently holds the underlying rights to the first three films) and Lionsgate itself co-producing the latter film (in partnership with The Weinstein Company).
-Paramount Pictures (via Paramount Worldwide Television Licensing & Distribution and Trifecta Entertainment and Media) holds the television rights to the first three films, while Debmar-Mercury handles television distribution for the latter film on behalf of parent company Lionsgate.
+Paramount Pictures (via Paramount Worldwide Television Licensing & Distribution and Trifecta Entertainment & Media) holds the television rights to the first three films, while Debmar-Mercury handles television distribution for the latter film on behalf of parent company Lionsgate.

 Other media

 Novelizations

-First Blood, Rambo: First Blood Part II and Rambo III; David Morrell, author of the original First Blood novel, wrote novelizations (book adaptations) for the first two Rambo sequels.
+David Morrell, author of the original First Blood novel, wrote novelizations for the first two Rambo sequels.
 Morrell has said that he wrote the novelizations because he wanted to include characterization that is not in Rambo: First Blood Part II and Rambo III.
 Morrell did not write a novelization for the 2008 film, Rambo, as he said the film's characterization matched that of the original First Blood novel.

+Toys

+Rambo action figures have been produced by numerous manufacturers, most prominently Coleco and NECA.
+Sylvester Stallone has vehemently objected to marketing the Rambo franchise to children, so aside from the figure released as part of the adult-targeted Sylvester Stallone Legacy Collection, the manufacturers could not license Stallone's likeness; because of this, these figures were designed not to resemble Stallone too closely.

+Trading cards

+In 1985 Topps released a 66-card set featuring images from Rambo: First Blood Part II on the front and synopses of the film's plot on the back.
+Each trading card pack included a sticker from a set of 22 which assemble to form a puzzle of Rambo holding a machine gun.

+To celebrate its 75th anniversary, in 2013 Topps released autographed cards from their various sets, including the Rambo: First Blood Part II set.
+The most common autograph in the set is by Julia Nickson, while the least common is by Sylvester Stallone.